RetroReversing/retroReversing/categories/misc/Industry.md

-## Life in Imagine & Ocean Software in 1984 (The Battle for Santa’s Software)
+## 1984 - Life in Imagine & Ocean Software (The Battle for Santa’s Software)
 <iframe width="560" height="315" src="https://www.youtube.com/embed/ChmQBK_EaUQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 **Commercial Breaks** was a 30 minute documentary series in the UK about buisnesses and one episode in particular from 1984 is of interest to this site, it was called "The Battle for Santa’s Software".
 It followed two British software companies, Imagine software and Ocean, only one remained at the end of the show!